2021 SPRING LEGISLATIVE SESSION SUMMARY

 HB 3443 (Representative Slaughter, D-Chicago/Senator Sims, D-Chicago) intends to address concerns voiced by law enforcement with the sweeping criminal justice reform bill enacted earlier this year (HB 3653).
 HB 3443 makes changes to the law with respect to body cameras, use of force, chokeholds and tasers, training requirements and obstructing and resisting officers.

 ISACo will continue to publish more detailed information about some of the issues included within this summary.
-Our complete Bills Approved by Both Chambers report will also be published in the coming days.
-This report will include all bills of interest to counties that were approved by both chambers.
+Our complete Bills Approved by Both Chambers report is available via this link.
+This report includes all bills of interest to counties that were approved by both chambers and will be updated with Public Act numbers as the Governor takes action on legislation.
 Thank you for your continued support of ISACo.